Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 - All content was created by Richard Martin

+- Subscribe form was influenced by and adapted from https://www.w3schools.com/howto/howto_css_responsive_form.asp

 ### Media

 - All images were taken from various locations across Google Chrome